jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/authentication/internal.md

 - Our MFA uses
 [OOB](/criteria/authentication/153),
-a mechanism that transports all the MFA data through a different channel han the application’s channel itself.
+a mechanism that transports all the MFA data through a different channel than the application’s channel itself.
 Text messages and emails are examples of OOB.
 It reduces the risk in case a communication channel becomes compromised.